ON THIS PAGE: You will learn about the different types of treatments doctors use for children with DIG. Use the menu to see other pages.

 To take advantage of these newer treatments, children with a brain tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Descriptions of the common types of treatments used for DIG are listed below.
+The most common types of treatments used for DIG are described below.
 Your child’s care plan also includes treatment for symptoms and side effects, an important part of care for DIG.

 Surgery is the most common treatment for a child with DIG.
 Often, it is the only treatment needed.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in removing a tumor in the brain or spine with surgery.

 Surgery to the brain requires the removal of part of the skull, which is a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
 There have been rapid advances in surgery for brain tumors.
 The use of cortical mapping allows doctors to identify certain areas of the brain that control the senses, language, and motor skills through electrical stimulation.
 Better imaging tests also give surgeons more tools to plan and perform surgery.

 After surgery, the doctor will decide if additional treatment is needed based on the following criteria: